Patient advocacy: Nurse advocacy

-Several factors can lead a patient to use nurses for advocacy including; impairments in their ability to express wishes such as die to speech impairments or limited consciousness; lack of independence due to illiteracy, sociocultural weakness; or separation from friends or family caused by hospitalization.
-Nurses are more able to advocate if they are independent, professionally committed, and have self-confidence as well as having legal and professional knowledge, as well as knowing a patients wishes.
-The act of patient advocacy improved nurses sense of professional well-being and self-concept, job motivation and job satisfaction, and enhances the public image of nurses however advocating for a patient could have social and professional consequences.
+Several factors can lead a patient to use nurses for advocacy, including impairments in their ability to express wishes due to speech impairments or limited consciousness, lack of independence due to illiteracy, sociocultural weakness, or separation from friends or family caused by hospitalization.
+Nurses are more able to advocate if they are independent, professionally committed, and have self-confidence as well as having legal and professional knowledge, as well as knowing a patient's wishes.
+The act of patient advocacy improved nurses' sense of professional well-being and self-concept, job motivation and job satisfaction, and enhances the public image of nurses; however, advocating for a patient could have social and professional consequences.

-Conflict of interests between a nurse's perceived professional responsibilities and their responsibilities to the patient can be a barrier to advocacy.
+Conflict of interest between a nurse's responsibilities to their employer and their responsibilities to the patient can be a barrier to advocacy.
 Additionally, a nurse is concerned about all of the patients they care for rather any individual patient.
-Gadow and Curtis argue that the role of patient advocacy in nursing is to facilitate a patients informed consent through decision making, but in mental health nursing there is a conflict between the patients right to autonomy and nurses' legal and professional duty to protect the patient and the community from harm, since patients may experience delusions or confusion which affect their decision making.
+Gadow and Curtis argue that the role of patient advocacy in nursing is to facilitate a patient's informed consent through decision-making, but in mental health nursing there is a conflict between the patient's right to autonomy and nurses' legal and professional duty to protect the patient and the community from harm, since patients may experience delusions or confusion which affect their decision-making.
 In such instances, the nurse may engage in persuasion and negotiation in order to prevent the risk that they perceive.

 Private advocacy

-Private advocates (also known as independent patient/health/health care advocates) often work alongside the advocates that work for hospitals.
+Private advocates (also known as independent patient/health/health care advocates) often work parallel to the advocates that work for hospitals.
 As global healthcare systems started to become more complex, and as the role of the cost of care continues to place more of a burden on patients, a new profession of private professional advocacy began to take root in the mid-2000s.
 At that time, two organizations were founded to support the work of these new private practitioners, professional patient advocates.
 The National Association of Healthcare Advocacy Consultants was started to provide broad support for advocacy.
 The Alliance of Professional Health Advocates was started to support the business of being a private advocate.
-Some regions require that those detained for the treatment of mental health disorders are given access to independent mental health advocates who are not involved in the patients treatment.
+Some regions require that those detained for the treatment of mental health disorders are given access to independent mental health advocates who are not involved in the patient's treatment.

-Proponents of private advocacy, such as Australian advocate Dorothy Kamaker and L. Bradley Schwartz, have noted that the patient advocates employed by healthcare facilities have an inherent conflict-of-interest in situations where the needs of an individual patient are at odds with the business interests of an advocate's employer.
+Proponents of private advocacy, such as Australian advocate Dorothy Kamaker and L. Bradley Schwartz, have noted that the patient advocates employed by healthcare facilities frequently have an inherent conflict of interest in situations where the needs of an individual patient are at odds with the corporate interests of an advocate's employer.
 Kamaker argues that hiring a private advocate eliminates this conflict because the private advocate "…has only one master and very clear priorities."